 • Applicants shall be in their second year at Elon [or, in the case of students with transfer credits, their second year of higher education, with at least one full semester completed at Elon].

-• Applicants shall have a nomination from an Elon faculty member or a staff member with faculty rank.
+• Applicants shall have a letter of recommendation from an Elon faculty member or a staff member with faculty rank who is committed to serve as the applicant's mentor for the applicant's Lumen project.
 Applicants may make a case for exceptions if their proposal warrants.
-In all cases, the nominator shall be on long-term contract with the institution.
+In all cases, the mentor shall be on long-term contract with the institution.
+(Letters are submitted via the mentor's letter of recommendation form, which is part of the complete Lumen application.)

 • Applicants shall be in good standing at the university at the time of the application.
 That is, a history of repeated or egregious violations of either the academic or social honor codes may disqualify applicants.